beakerbrowser/webdb/README.md

 #### Performance

-The `dat://` protocol doesn't support partial updates at the file-level, which means that with multiple records in a single-file, every time a user adds a record, anyone who follows that user must sync and re-download the *entire* file.
+The `dat://` protocol doesn't support partial updates at the file-level, which means that with multiple records in a single file, every time a user adds a record, anyone who follows that user must sync and re-download the *entire* file.
 As the file continues to grow, performance will degrade.
 Putting each record in an individual file is much more efficient: when a record is created, peers in the network will only download the newly-created file.

 #### Linkability